 Mr. Sinai maintains an “AV” peer review rating with Martindale-Hubbell Law Directory, the highest peer review rating for attorneys.
-He was also selected for inclusion in the 2007 through 2015 issues of Michigan Super Lawyers magazine featuring the top 5% of attorneys in Michigan.
-He was also listed in the 2011, 2012, 2015 and 2016 Super Lawyers Business Editions and the Corporate Counsel Edition – January 2009 in the practice area of Securities & Corporate Finance.
-Additionally, Mr. Sinai was selected by a vote of his peers to be included in DBusiness magazine’s list of 2013 Top Lawyers in the practice area of Securities Law.
+He was also selected for inclusion in the 2007 through 2018 issues of Michigan Super Lawyers magazine featuring the top 5% of attorneys in Michigan.
+He was also listed in the 2011, 2012, 2015-2017 Super Lawyers Business Editions and the Corporate Counsel Edition – January 2009 in the practice area of Securities & Corporate Finance.
+Additionally, Mr. Sinai was selected by a vote of his peers to be included in DBusiness magazine’s list of 2019 Top Lawyers in the practice area of Securities Law.
 He has also lectured before various legal and accounting groups concerning taxation and securities regulation matters and frequently writes on these subjects for national magazines.

 J.D., University of Michigan Law School, 1965